-PART 10 - WEAKNESS IN DC&P THAT IS SIGNIFICANT

-10.1 Conclusions on effectiveness of DC&P if a weakness exists that is significant - If the certifying officers identify a weakness in the design or operation of DC&P that is significant and exists as at the period end date, the certifying officers could not conclude that the issuer's DC&P is effective.
-Certifying officers may not qualify their assessment unless the qualification pertains to one of the permitted scope limitations available in section 3.3 of the Instrument.

-As required by paragraph 6(a) in Form 52-109F1, the certifying officers must ensure the issuer has disclosed in its annual MD&A the certifying officers' conclusions about the effectiveness of DC&P. The MD&A disclosure about the effectiveness of DC&P will be useful to investors if it discusses any identified weaknesses that are significant, whether the issuer has committed, or will commit, to a plan to remediate the identified weaknesses, and whether there are any mitigating procedures that reduce the risks that have not been addressed as a result of the identified weaknesses.
+PART 10 WEAKNESS IN DC&P THAT IS SIGNIFICANT - (a) a description of the reportable deficiency relating to design existing at the end of the period; - Conclusions on effectiveness of DC&P if a weakness exists that is significant If the certifying officers identify a weakness in the design or operation of DC&P that is significant and exists as at the period end date, the certifying officers could not conclude that the issuer's DC&P is effective.
+Certifying officers may not qualify their assessment unless the qualification pertains to one of the permitted scope limitations available in section 3.3 of the Instrument. - (b) why the issuer cannot reasonably remediate the reportable deficiency; As required by paragraph 6(a) in Form 52-109F1, the certifying officers must ensure the issuer has disclosed in its annual MD&A the certifying officers' conclusions about the effectiveness of DC&P. The MD&A disclosure about the effectiveness of DC&P will be useful to investors if it discusses any identified weaknesses that are significant, whether the issuer has committed, or will commit, to a plan to remediate the identified weaknesses, and whether there are any mitigating procedures that reduce the risks that have not been addressed as a result of the identified weaknesses. - (c) the risks the issuer faces relating to the reportable deficiency; and - 10.2 Interim certification of DC&P design if a weakness exists that is significant If the certifying officers identify a weakness in the design of DC&P that is significant at the time of filing an interim certificate, to provide reasonable context for their certifications of the design of DC&P, it would be appropriate for the issuer to disclose in its interim MD&A the identified weakness and any other information necessary to provide an accurate and complete picture of the condition of the design of the issuer's DC&P.

-- Interim certification of DC&P design if a weakness exists that is significant If the certifying officers identify a weakness in the design of DC&P that is significant at the time of filing an interim certificate, to provide reasonable context for their certifications of the design of DC&P, it would be appropriate for the issuer to disclose in its interim MD&A the identified weakness and any other information necessary to provide an accurate and complete picture of the condition of the design of the issuer's DC&P. - 10.3 Certification of DC&P if a material weakness in ICFR exists As discussed in section 6.2 of the Policy, there is a substantial overlap between the definitions of DC&P and ICFR.
-If the certifying officers identify a material weakness in the issuer's ICFR, this will often represent a weakness that is significant in the issuer's DC&P.
+- (d) whether the issuer has mitigated those risks and if so, how. - 10.3 Certification of DC&P if a material weakness in ICFR exists As discussed in section 6.2 of the Policy, there is a substantial overlap between the definitions of DC&P and ICFR.
+If the certifying officers identify a material weakness in the issuer's ICFR, this will often represent a weakness that is significant in the issuer's DC&P. - When describing why it cannot reasonably remediate the reportable deficiency the issuer should explain what steps would be required to remediate the deficiency and why it cannot reasonably perform these steps, as discussed in subsection 6.11(1) of the Policy. - If a venture issuer identifies a reportable deficiency relating to design it might mitigate the risks associated with that reportable deficiency by having its directors expand their general inquiries with management to specific areas of financial reporting.
+The additional inquiries might not be sufficient to represent a control, however this form of additional oversight could be a mitigating strategy.
+A venture issuer could also mitigate the risks associated with a reportable deficiency by having its external auditor perform additional procedures, for example a review of the issuer's interim financial statements.
+Other services performed by an external auditor that could mitigate risks related to a reportable deficiency are discussed in subsection 6.10(d) of the Policy.